Watts family murders

-In the early hours of August 13, 2018, in Frederick, Colorado, Christopher Lee Watts murdered his pregnant wife Shanann (34) by strangulation, and their two children Bella (4) and Celeste (3) by suffocation.
-He buried Shanann in a shallow grave near an oil-storage facility, and dumped his children's bodies into crude oil tanks.
-Watts initially maintained his innocence in his family's disappearance, but was arrested on August 15, after confessing in an interview with detectives to murdering Shanann.
-Months later, he also admitted to murdering his children.
+In the early hours of August 13, 2018, in Frederick, Colorado, Christopher Watts murdered his pregnant wife, Shanann, by strangulation, and their daughters, Bella and Celeste, by suffocation.
+He buried Shanann in a shallow grave near an oil‑storage site and placed the girls' bodies inside crude‑oil tanks, each with an opening only 8 inches wide.

-On November 6, 2018, Watts pleaded guilty to multiple counts of first-degree murder as part of a plea deal when the death penalty (which was later abolished in Colorado in 2020) was removed from sentencing.
-He was sentenced to five life sentences without the possibility of parole, three to be served consecutively.
+Watts initially denied involvement in the family's disappearance, but on August 15 he was arrested after admitting during an interview with detectives that he had been responsible for Shanann's death.
+He later acknowledged that he had also murdered his daughters.
+On November 6, 2018, Watts pleaded guilty to multiple counts of first‑degree murder under a plea agreement in which the death penalty—later abolished in Colorado in 2020—was removed from consideration.
+He was sentenced to five life terms without the possibility of parole, three of them to be served consecutively.

 Background

-Christopher Lee Watts (born May 16, 1985) and Shanann Cathryn Rzucek (January 10, 1984 – August 13, 2018) were from North Carolina: Watts from Spring Lake and Shanann from Aberdeen.
-They met in 2010 and were married in Mecklenburg County on November 3, 2012.
-The couple had two daughters: Bella "Bells" Marie Watts (December 17, 2013 – August 13, 2018) and Celeste Cathryn "CeCe" Watts (July 17, 2015 – August 13, 2018).
+Christopher Lee Watts (born May 16, 1985) and Shanann Cathryn Rzucek (January 10, 1984 – August 13, 2018) were originally from North Carolina: Watts from Spring Lake and Rzucek from Aberdeen.
+The two met in 2010 via Facebook and married in Mecklenburg County on November 3, 2012.
+They had two daughters: Bella "Bells" Marie Watts (December 17, 2013 – August 13, 2018) and Celeste Cathryn "CeCe" Watts (July 17, 2015 – August 13, 2018).
 At the time of her death, Shanann was 15 weeks pregnant with a boy, who was to be named Nico.

-The Watts family lived in a five-bedroom home at 2825 Saratoga Trail in Frederick, Colorado, which they purchased in 2013.
-The family declared bankruptcy in 2015.
-Watts was employed by Anadarko Petroleum, while Shanann worked from home, selling a product called "Thrive", for a multi-level marketing company named "Le-Vel".
+The family lived in a five-bedroom home at 2825 Saratoga Trail in Frederick, Colorado, which they purchased in 2013.
+They filed for bankruptcy in 2015.
+Watts worked for Anadarko Petroleum, while Shanann worked from home selling a product called "Thrive" for the multi-level marketing company Le-Vel.
+In mid 2018, Watts began an extra-marital affair with a female co-worker.